 Washington, D.C.
 20012

-Initiative 71 states that use or sales of paraphernalia for marijuana use, cultivation, or processing is also now legal.
+Initiative 71 legalized the sale and use of paraphernalia for marijuana use, cultivation, and processing.

-A caregiver must be at least 18 years-old, not have a conviction for possession or selling of a controlled substance, and may only serve one qualifying patient at any given time.
+A caregiver must be at least 18 years old, may not have a conviction for possession or selling of a controlled substance, and may only serve one qualifying patient at any given time.
 Caregivers must be in possession of their DOH-issued registration card in order to receive legal protections when handling or transporting their patient’s medicine.

 There is no restriction on minors being medical cannabis patients in the District of Columbia.
 However, the parent or legal guardian of a minor in need of medical cannabis therapy must grant informed consent and agree to serve as the minor patient’s caregiver (or designate another adult over 18 years of age to be their child's caregiver).
 Minor patients are not allowed to administer their own medicine.
 Emancipated minors do not need a parent or guardian to grant consent or agree to be their caregiver.
 Parents or guardians of minor patients should use the Minor Patient Application Form on the DOH Medical Marijuana website.

 Only residents of the District of Columbia are eligible to become qualifying patients.
 To become a legally registered patient, a patient must first obtain a recommendation from a Physician (MD, DO), Advance Practice Registered Nurse / Nurse Practitioner (APRN / NP), Dentist, Physician Assistant, or Naturopathic Physician who is licensed to practice medicine in the District of Columbia.
-If a patient's physician thinks that medical cannabis therapy is appropriate to treat the patient's medical condition, the physician can recommend using the D.C.
-Dept. of Health online recommendation process.

 Your medical information is confidential and protected under HIPPA.
-The medical cannabis ID cards do not show your name, address, or other sensitive information, though they do have a photo.
 Police and government agents can verify the legitimacy of the card by contacting the Department of Health.